brunsviga13rk/thesis/src/modelling.typ

 In front of the background reference image poly lines are traced around the components edges by extrusion.
-Rounded corners are first traced as sharp turns and afterward smoothed out by manually by use of the bevel tool.
-The two resulting ends of the poly line are joined together at a point of low curvature, preferably a straight line.
+Rounded corners are first traced as sharp turns and afterward smoothed out by manually by use of the bevel tool. @BlenderManual_Bevel The two resulting ends of the poly line are joined together at a point of low curvature, preferably a straight line.
 It is important to only modify the points of the polyline in the x- and y-axis in order achieve a "flat" polyline